AUSTRALIAN FESTIVAL OF CHAMBER MUSIC

 Australian pianist Piers Lane

-Entering its 20th year, the AFCM has developed an international reputation for its distinguished artists and innovative programming across a range of chamber music styles.
-Besides the core chamber concert series, the AFCM has a number of other key components focusing on music, entertainment, education, community outreach and the environment.
+Celebrating its 25th year in 2015, the AFCM has developed an international reputation for its distinguished artists and innovative programming across a range of chamber music styles.

-The Festival is held over nine days with approximately 25 to 30 chamber musicians appearing in over 25 concerts presented in a variety of venues around Townsville.
-As part of the Festival's commitment to regional Queenslanders, concerts and performances are also held in surrounding centres with past concerts taking place at Charters Towers, Mount Isa, Karumba, Magnetic Island and Orpheus Island.
+The Festival is held over 10 days with approximately 25 to 30 chamber musicians appearing in over 25 concerts in a variety of venues around Townsville.

 MARTINŮ FESTTAGE, SWITZERLAND